deficollective/defiscan/src/content/protocols/pendle.md

 # Dependencies

-The protocol has no external dependencies.
+The Pendle V2 Ethereum deployment has no external dependencies.
+The other deployments on other chains rely on Layer0 for broadcasting voting results and vePENDLE balances.

 # Governance